Proposal Workshop: ASAM OSI for high-fidelity sensor simulation

 High-fidelity sensor Is the process of imitation of the behavior of a modeled real-world system over time.Simulation is becoming increasingly important for verifying and validating advanced driver assist and automated driving functions.
 New virtual methods can now replicate more physical effects, increasing the need for accurate interaction between signal generators and data consumers.

 Last September, ASAM held an ideation workshop with the aim of collecting ideas and topics to be addressed in the A public specification, which has been developed by experts in a defined consensus-driven development process and was released by officials that represent a significant share of the industry for which it is targeted, giving the specification the necessary legitimacy to be called a 'Standard'.Standard ASAM 1) Open Simulation Interface (ASAM Standard); 2) Open Systems InterconnectionOSI to support seamless high-fidelity sensor Is the process of imitation of the behavior of a modeled real-world system over time.Simulation (ideation workshop ).
-The outcome of the workshop was assessed and enhanced by a group of experts from different companies, OEMs, sensor manufacturers, Is the process of imitation of the behavior of a modeled real-world system over time.Simulation vendors, and Is the process of imitation of the behavior of a modeled real-world system over time.Simulation experts.
+The outcome of the workshop was assessed and enhanced by a group of experts from different companies, OEMs, sensor manufacturers, Is the process of imitation of the behavior of a modeled real-world system over time.Simulation vendors, and Is the process of imitation of the behavior of a modeled real-world system over time.Simulation experts, who introduced their findings in this workshop.

 - Insufficiency of ideal sensor models: